|

 painted blond with brunette highlights wavy short hair, painted

-eyes, closed mouth.
+eyes, closed mouth, doll is unmarked.
 Sandy the dog is non-jointed

 8-20" tall, all composition, jointed body, molded &